Sebastian Franco: 2012 to 2014 – Early career leads to World Championship

-2015 to 2018 - Breakthrough on the IRT
+2015 to 2018 – Breakthrough on the IRT

-At the 2015 Pan American Championships, Franco narrowly missed out on the medals in Men’s Singles, as he lost to Jake Bredenbeck of the USA, 13-15, 15-7, 11-10, in the quarterfinals.
-In Men’s Doubles, Franco and Juan Carlos Torres lost to Dominicans Ramon De Leon and Luis Perez, 15-11, 14-15, 11-8, in the quarterfinals.
+At the 2015 Pan American Championships, Franco narrowly missed out on the medals in Men's Singles, as he lost to Jake Bredenbeck of the US, 13–15, 15–7, 11–10, in the quarterfinals.
+In Men's Doubles, Franco and Juan Carlos Torres lost to Dominicans Ramon De Leon and Luis Perez, 15–11, 14–15, 11–8, in the quarterfinals.

-Franco played most of the event on the International Racquetball Tour in the 2015-16 season, and with considerable success.
-He reached the semi-finals four times, doing so first at the Krowning Moment Pro Invitational in San Marcos, Texas in October 2015, when he upset Daniel De La Rosa in the Round of 16, 2-11, 11-4, 11-6, 6-11, 11-7, and then beat Robert Collins, 12-15, 11-9, 11-5, 11-4, in the quarterfinals, to set up a semi-final match with Rocky Carson, which Carson won, 11-8, 11-3, 11-7.
+Franco played most of the event on the International Racquetball Tour in the 2015–16 season, and with considerable success.
+He reached the semi-finals four times, doing so first at the Krowning Moment Pro Invitational in San Marcos, Texas in October 2015, when he upset Daniel de la Rosa in the Round of 16, 2–11, 11–4, 11–6, 6–11, 11–7, and then beat Robert Collins, 12–15, 11–9, 11–5, 11–4, in the quarterfinals, to set up a semi-final match with Rocky Carson, which Carson won, 11–8, 11–3, 11–7.
 Nevertheless, Franco became the first South American in an IRT semi-final in San Marcos.

-Franco got to the semi-finals on three other occasions in the 2015-16 IRT season, and that helped him finish ranked 9th at the end of the season, becoming one of the first South American players to finish an IRT season in the top 10 (Mario Mercado of Bolivia was 10th that season).
+Franco got to the semi-finals on three other occasions in the 2015–16 IRT season, and that helped him finish ranked 9th at the end of the season, becoming one of the first South American players to finish an IRT season in the top 10 (Mario Mercado of Bolivia was 10th that season).

-Franco represented Colombia at the 2015 Pan American Games in Toronto, where he played Men's Doubles with Alejandro Herrera.
-They lost in the quarterfinals to Bolivians Conrrado Moscoso and Roland Keller, 8-15, 15-9, 11-6.
+Franco represented Colombia at the 2015 Pan American Games in Toronto, where he played Men's doubles with Alejandro Herrera.
+They lost in the quarterfinals to Bolivians Conrrado Moscoso and Roland Keller, 8–15, 15–9, 11–6.
 Colombia also lost to Bolivia in quarterfinals of the Men's Team event.

-In the 2016 Pan American Racquetball Championships in San Luis Potosi, Mexico, Franco played Men’s Singles and Doubles.
-In singles, he lost to Mexico’s Daniel De La Rosa, 15-5, 15-5, in the quarterfinals.
-Franco played doubles with Felipe Arenas, and they lost to Mexicans Alejandro Landa and Javier Moreno, 15-11, 15-9, in the quarterfinals.
+In the 2016 Pan American Racquetball Championships in San Luis Potosí, Mexico, Franco played Men's Singles and Doubles.
+In singles, he lost to Mexico's Daniel de la Rosa, 15–5, 15–5, in the quarterfinals.
+Franco played doubles with Felipe Arenas, and they lost to Mexicans Alejandro Landa and Javier Moreno, 15–11, 15–9, in the quarterfinals.

-Franco and Herrera attempted to defend their Men's Doubles World Championship on home soil at the 2016 IRF World Championships held in Cali, Colombia, but they lost in the semi-finals to eventual champions Alvaro Beltran and Javier Moreno of Mexico, 15-2, 15-5.
+Franco and Herrera attempted to defend their Men's Doubles World Championship on home soil at the 2016 IRF World Championships held in Cali, Colombia, but they lost in the semi-finals to eventual champions Álvaro Beltrán and Javier Moreno of Mexico, 15–2, 15–5.